 “Stop being so dramatic!”
 “It’s not a big deal!”
 “This is not an emergency!”
 “Calm down!” are phrases I’ve said countless times during moments of impatience and frustration on my end.
 Her reactions have often seemed over-the-top to me, compared to the actual issue at hand.

-While she does not have any diagnoses, I have had to put in a ton of effort to understand who she is, as a sensory sensitive child, cultivate empathy towards her, and find ways to support her and help her grow.
+We went through a neuropsych evaluation in 2021 where we came away with a diagnosis for generalized anxiety and slow processing.
+I have had to put in a ton of effort to understand who she is, as a sensory sensitive and anxious child, cultivate empathy towards her, and find ways to support her and help her grow.
 And this blog is a reflection of some of those efforts.